 Propane and natural gas grills work virtually the same way.
 The main hose is connected to the gas source by valve regulators.
 These regulators, controlled by knobs, determine how much or how little gas is allowed to flow to through the tiny holes in the burner.
 As a matter of fact, many of the best gas grills on the market offer both propane and natural gas options.

 The natural gas option is going to be the most convenient option.
 However, a natural gas grill requires you to have natural gas.
 You’ll need to get your local plumber to come out to run natural gas from your meter to the grill.
 You won’t need to worry about having to run out and buy a tank of propane at the last minute or worry about running out in the middle of grilling.

 However, if you’re going to be traveling, you’ll want to opt for the propane grill.
-This one will have the ability to go where you go, unlike that of natural gas grills.
+This one will have the ability to go where you go, unlike natural gas grills.

 There is a substantial cost difference between the two grills.
-It depends on what you’re comfortable spending and when.
-Upfront, natural gas grills can cost considerably more than propane grills because, as we found out earlier, you’ll need to make sure that you have natural gas lines and then hire someone to run that line to your grill.
+So your choice will depend on what you’re comfortable spending and when.
+Up front, natural gas grills can cost considerably more than propane grills because, as we found out earlier, you’ll need to make sure that you have natural gas lines and then hire someone to run that line to your grill.
 However, in the long run, natural gas is going to be the most cost-effective for grilling.